HomeArticle

 Widespread, moderate, and continuous AI adoption is more cost - effective and sustainable than the extreme consumption of a few people.
 He suggests that managers use a different indicator: look at how many tokens are consumed per PR.

-We are at such a peculiar moment: AI tools are indeed improving productivity, as the data has proven; but the incentive system built around AI usage is distorting everything in an imperceptible way.
+We are at a peculiar moment: AI tools are indeed improving productivity, as the data has proven; but the incentive system built around AI usage is distorting everything in an imperceptible way.

 References: